1. Guided self-help cognitive-behaviour intervention for voices (GiVE): Results from a pilot randomised controlled trial

 5. Use of smartphones for coping therapy

 This project is a collaboration between local researcher Dr Mark Hayward and researchers at the Voices Clinic in Swinburne, Australia.
 The project will evaluate if smartphones could enhance the benefit of the Level 1 coping therapy.
 Patients were given a smartphone at the beginning of therapy and asked to enter data about their voice-hearing experiences when prompted by the phone.
 The data generated by the patient can be used in the therapy sessions to provide accurate information about the patient’s current coping strategies.
 The success of any adapted strategies can also be accurately captured and assessed.

-This study details how digital technologies such as ecological momentary assessment and intervention (EMA/I) may be used in future as clinical tools to enhance therapy, and demonstrated support for the clinical utility of the integration of smartphone EMA/I with traditional face-to-face therapy for improving coping with distressing voices.
+Case illustrations from the study detail how digital technologies such as ecological momentary assessment and intervention (EMA/I) may be used in future as clinical tools to enhance therapy, and demonstrated support for the clinical utility of the integration of smartphone EMA/I with traditional face-to-face therapy for improving coping with distressing voices.